Phileosopher/commonplace/addiction-centers.md

 - Friend(s): Source of self-definition and self-justification
 - Enemy(s): Impediments to self-interests
 - Church: Vehicle to serve self-interests
-- Self: Better, smarter, superior, and the purpose of all gratification
+- Self: Better, smarter, superior, and the reason for all gratification
 - Principles: Source of justification, those ideas that serve "my" best interests, can be adapted to need
 - God: An obtruction or non-entity

-If your [principles](values.md) are the center of your life:
+If your [principles](values.md) are your life's purpose:

 - Spouse: Equal partner in a mutually beneficial, interdependent relationship or an opponent of conflicting values
 - Family: Friends, opportunities for service, contribution, fulfillment, intergenerational re-scripting and change